Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Also works great to stimulate blood flow in your feet on long plane or train rides when you travel.

-Gaiam products are top quality and in regular use at Hiking For Her, making them easy to recommend to you.
+Gaiam products are top quality and in regular use at Hiking For Her, including yoga mats and blocks, making them easy to recommend to you.

 If you want to go all out, here's the best tip for hiking foot care I can share with you: